esobine/expo-db-prob/README.md

 I tried in App.js line 14, function loadDataBase() to load my existing database.
 This code is based on this tutorial https://www.youtube.com/watch?v=dl74XgJYK1A.<br>
 With expo 51 I also tried to pass database through SQLiteProvider with this `assetSource={{ assetId: require('./assets/test.db') }}` (cf. https://docs.expo.dev/versions/latest/sdk/sqlite/#import-an-existing-database).
-It seems to be working the same.
+It seems to be working the same on expo go.

 #### Get tables name